Literature: The Player

 - Artistic License – Geography: The Rialto Theatre, where Griffin kills the writer, is a real theatre in the city of South Pasadena, California.
 South Pasadena is distinct from it's neighbor to the north, Pasadena, both of which have seperate city halls and police departments.
 Yet it's the detectives on Pasadena's police force who are asking Griffin questions about what happened at the Rialto.
 Justified, as keeping the distinction between the cities would have just confused any viewers not familar with the Southern California area.

-- Celebrity Cameo: Tons and tons of them: Harry Belafonte, Gary Busey, Cher, James Coburn, Whoopi Goldberg, Anjelica Huston, Jeff Goldblum, Malcolm McDowell, Jack Lemmon, Burt Reynolds, Julia Roberts, Susan Sarandon, Bruce Willis,... and that's just a few.
-Most of whom worked for nothing; if they were charged their normal asking prices, the film's budget would've ballooned to $100 million+.
+- Celebrity Cameo: Tons and tons of them: Harry Belafonte, Gary Busey, Cher, James Coburn, Anjelica Huston, Jeff Goldblum, Malcolm McDowell, Jack Lemmon, Burt Reynolds, Julia Roberts, Susan Sarandon, Bruce Willis,... and those are just a handful of the actors.
+Appearances are also made by well-known producers, screenwriters, and directors.
+Most of whom worked for nothing; if they were charged their normal asking prices, the film's budget would've exceeded $100 million.

 - Character Name Alias: The blackmailer uses the 'Joe Gillis'; the the name of the narrator character in Sunset Boulevard.